top of page

 About Tom Applegate

 I've always been drawn to the wild—mountains, deserts, and oceans have shaped both my experiences and my art.
-Growing up in the Arizona desert, I spent my childhood exploring the outdoors, referred to as the desert rat, I developed a lifelong love for nature.
+Starting life in the Arizona desert, I spent my childhood exploring outside, and was referred to as the desert rat, I developed a lifelong love for nature.
 When I moved to San Diego at six, that love only deepened.
-I spent my days in the canyons, on the beaches, and out in the desert, surfing whenever I could.
+I spent my days in the canyons, on the beaches, out in the desert and surfing and skateboarding whenever I could.
 Later, I moved north and threw myself into rock and mountain climbing, scaling walls and peaks from Canada to the Sierra Nevada.
-When I moved back to the coast and climbing wasn't as accessible, I used my pilots license I had received years earlier and pursued aerobatic flying, competing in high-performance aircraft and took up surfing again.
+When I moved back to the coast and climbing wasn't as accessible, I used my pilots license I had received years earlier while recovering from a severely broke knee from an avalanche and pursued aerobatic flying, competing in high-performance aircraft and took up surfing again.
 These experiences often pulled me away from painting, but my connection to the natural world—and to art—never faded.
 After retiring from aerobatics, I returned to painting with a renewed focus, bringing all those experiences back into my work.

-For 30 years, I worked as a wildlife biologist, spending most of that time along California’s coastline.
+For 30 years, I was fortunate enough to have worked as a wildlife biologist protecting the life on central California's beaches.
+The beach was my office.
 That work gave me an even deeper appreciation for the landscapes and wildlife that inspire my art.

 I started painting as a child, studying the Old Masters and working in realism before evolving toward a blend of abstraction and representation.
 My work isn’t about precise depictions—it’s about capturing the energy, movement, and atmosphere of a place.
 Whether through rich textures or bold, fluid brushstrokes, I aim to evoke a sense of being there—or longing to go.